-Though company officials claim that they have taken taking firm steps to reduce electronic waste by recycling it, however, the reality is Amazon is not legally contributing to collecting, recycling, and repairing waste.
+Though company officials claim that they have taken steps to reduce electronic waste by recycling it, the reality is that Amazon is not legally contributing to collecting, recycling, and repairing waste.

 Does Amazon sell illegal items?

 These are only a few of the glaring answers to is amazon a bad company.
+Their massive profits and monopolistic leanings are doing significant damage to the economy.
 Consumers need to learn so we can hopefully stop glorifying this company.
-Their massive profits and monopolistic leanings are doing great damage to the economy.

 More importantly, with all of that said, their prices aren’t even that good.
 There used to be a time when buying goods on the internet was a lot cheaper.
 Amazon can now analyze consumers’ shopping patterns, rivals’ prices, inventory, profits, and a wide array of other factors every ten minutes to determine new prices for its products.
 That way, they can ensure their prices are always aggressive and can juice out more value.